Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/02_thordan/index.en.md

   </tr>
 </table>

-Thordan will reappear in the middle of the arena and begin to cast Ancient Quaga.
+- Thordan will reappear in the middle of the arena and begin to cast *Ancient Quaga*.

-After the Ancient Quaga, Thordan will do another Heavenly Heel (tank swap), followed by 3x Ascalon's Might.
+- After the *Ancient Quaga*, Thordan will do another *Heavenly Heel* (tank swap), followed by 3x *Ascalon's Might*.

-Thordan will then cast Sanctity of the Ward.
+Thordan will then cast *Sanctity of the Ward*.

 ## Sanctity of the Ward